Srideep/energy-server/README.md

 And if there's anything special we have to do to run your program, just let us know.
 A Makefile never hurt anyone.

+### SOLUTION UPDATE
+## Please use Poetry to initialize and upate the project dependencies.
+The main .py file for the application is exceuted through the bash wrapper which run the script in the background.